calebpitan/graphql-auth-with-apollo-and-typescript/README.md

 ## Getting started

-Here are some few optional steps to get you started
+Here are some few steps to get you started

 ### Get your copy